generaldave/Julia-Set/README.md

 Julia Sets

-    Written in Python 2.7.9
+    Written in Python 3.5.2
-    using pygame 1.9.2b1
+    using pygame 1.9.3

-To install pygame: from the command prompt or Terminal, run the following:

-    python -m pip install --upgrade pip
-    python -m pip install pygame